 Heitzenrater (b.
 1992) grew up in Punxsutawney Pennsylvania.
 She now lives with her husband and their two cats in Pittsburgh.
 She received her BFA in Painting and Drawing from Edinboro University of Pennsylvania in 2015.
 Her artwork has been shown at the Erie Art Museum, BoxHeart Gallery, Baton Rouge Gallery, and various other galleries across the country.
 Her paintings have been published in Poet Artist Magazine, and featured on Buzzfeed, Minus 37, and Booooooom.
 Along with exhibiting her artwork, Heitzenrater teaches art workshops at Pittsburgh Center of the Arts and is a Scenic Artist at ScareHouse.
 She shares a studio space with her husband, Christopher Boring, at Radiant Hall Susquehanna.

-View Heather Heitzenrater's 2017 BoxHeart Exhibition, Thresholds, on Artsy
+View images from Heitzenrater's 2017 BoxHeart Exhibition, Thresholds.